cloudnative-pg/cnpg-i-hello-world/README.md

    capability of altering the lifecycle of the CloudNativePG resources.
 2. [Cluster with no parameters](doc/examples/cluster-example-no-parameters.yaml):
    defaults the plugin settings of the cluster.
-Showcases the plugin capability of altering the defaulting webhook behaviour.
+Showcases the plugin capability of altering the defaulting webhook behavior.
 3. [Cluster with wrong parameters](doc/examples/cluster-example-with-mistake.yaml):
    includes an error in the configuration.
 Showcases the plugin capability of validating its own configuration.